ggerganov/llama.cpp/README.md

 ## Notes
 - There is a fundamental flaw with llama.cpp, which causes generation delay to scale linearly with original prompt length.
 If you care, **please contribute to [this discussion](https://github.com/ggerganov/llama.cpp/discussions/229)** which, if resolved, will actually make this viable.
+- I have heard of someone claiming a false AV positive report.
+The exe is a simple pyinstaller bundle that includes the necessary python scripts and dlls to run.
+If this still concerns you, you might wish to rebuild everything from source code using the makefile, and you can rebuild the exe yourself with pyinstaller by using `make_pyinstaller.bat`